ibexa/documentation-developer/docs/getting_started/about_composer.md

 When the update has completed and local install is verified to work, make sure to version changes done to the `composer.lock` file (if you use a version control system like *git*).
 This file contains **all details of which versions are currently used** and makes sure the same version is used among all developers, staging and eventually production when current changes are approved for production (assuming you have a workflow for this).

-Tip
+!!! tip

     In large development teams make sure people don't blindly update and install third party components.
 This might easily lead to version conflicts on `composer.lock` and can be tiring to fix up if happening frequently.
 A workflow involving composer install and unit test execution on proposed changes can help avoid most of this, like the Pull Request workflow available via Github/Bitbucket.

 ### 2. Installing versioned updates on other development machines and/or staging -> production